What's the Deal With Those "We Buy Houses for Cash" Companies?

 The introduction of IBuyer or “instant cash offer” programs are coming from the new real-estate companies with deep pockets that buy homes directly from homeowners and close the transaction within days.
-The companies typically do minor repairs and maintenance, then try to quickly relist the home and sell it for a profit.
+They are not regular folks looking for a home to live in or even rent out.
+They are real estate investors looking to make a quick profit.
+The companies typically are looking to purchase a home for the lowest price possible, fix it up as necessary, and sell it on the open market a short time later.
 Homes can reappear on the market within a matter of weeks or months, but the key is to buy and sell a lot of houses and do it quickly.
 It gives homeowners the option to forego the traditional real estate agent-driven buy/sell model for one that offers minimal hassle and disruption, and a well-defined and known timeline.
 But it is important that you understand the “pros and cons” before making a wise decision that is best for you.

 Advantages to the Seller